harker-c/opsmaru-docs/src/content/docs/getting-started.md

 ---
 title: Getting Started
-description: What is OpsMaru and what it can do for you.
+description: What is OpsMaru?
+And what can it do for you?
 ---

 OpsMaru is a deployment platform creator.
 It helps developers setup platforms and also configures your applications for continuous deployment.